Introduction to Distributed Computing And Cloud computing

-Computers and Computer network technologies have seen a drastic improvements over the last couple of decades.
-With the advent of the Internet, computers and its networking has proven to show marvelous advancements like the topic of the day – Distributed Computing and the Cloud Computing.
+Computers and Computer network technologies have seen drastic improvements over the last couple of decades.
+With the advent of the Internet, computers and its networking has proven to show marvelous advancements like the topic of the day – Distributed Computing and Cloud Computing.
 The phrases Distributed Systems and Cloud Computing Systems refer to different things slightly, but the concept underlying for both of them is just the same.
-For better understanding of the concepts for both of them, it is very much necessary to have good knowledge about the Distributed Systems and also knowledge on how they differ from the Centralized Computing Systems.
+For a better understanding of the concepts for both of them, it is very much necessary to have good knowledge about the Distributed Systems and also knowledge on how they differ from the Centralized Computing Systems.

 You might be seeing the usage of Cloud Computing service either directly or indirectly in most of the Organizations today.
-For an instance, when we are using any of the services provided by Google or Amazon, we are directly accessing the resources that are being stored into the cloud environments of Google or Amazon.
-Twitter is another example, where our tweets are stored on Twitter cloud.
+For instance, when we are using any of the services provided by Google or Amazon, we are directly accessing the resources that are being stored in the cloud environments of Google or Amazon.
+Twitter is another example, where our tweets are stored on a Twitter cloud.
 Processing the data faster and the networking of Computers can be understood as the need for the emergence of these novel computing technologies.

 IBM’s mainframes have been around ages in this technological computation space and form a set of examples for the Centralized Computing Systems.
 One Central computer holds all the cards in controlling all the peripheral and computes the complex computations and hence the name, Centralized Computing.
 Having said that, it was a costly affair and ineffective when it had to process huge volumes of transactional data and for concurrent usage of tons of online users.
 From these drawbacks came the advent of Cloud and Distributed computing to exploit the parallel processing technology commercially.